Diversity and Inclusion Council

 Lauren Lastra, Staff representative

 Lauren Lastra, M.P.P.A., is the Director of Academic Affairs and Student Services who is committed to a just and mission-centered approach to Institutional life.
 She is a member of Pacifica’s Diversity and Inclusion Council, President’s Council, and President’s Task Force on Campus Culture and Morale.
 In 2020, she is serving as the inaugural Staff Representative on the Board of Trustees.
 Prior to coming to Pacifica, Lauren lived in the Valparaiso region of Chile where she served as an Educator for the United Nations Development Program.
 She studied multicultural literature (B.A.) at University of California, Berkeley and public policy and administration (M.P.P.A) at California Lutheran University.

 Norma Mesa, Staff representative

-Norma Mesa, M.S., has been in the Human Resources field for over 15 years and has worked in various industries including transportation, manufacturing, education and not-for-profit agencies.
+Norma Mesa, M.S., has been in the Human Resources field for over 20 years and has worked in various industries including transportation, manufacturing, education and not-for-profit agencies.
 As a Hispanic woman, she takes pride in her culture and her first language of Spanish.
-Norma has a strong committee to diversity, equality and inclusion.
+Norma has a strong commitment to diversity, equality and inclusion.
 She has served on many committees to promote and train staff on diversity issues in the workplace.
 She received her B.S. from San Francisco State University and her M.S. in Human Resources Management from Golden Gate University.